SSRR/SSRR2017/src/render/pages/venue.html.md

 Arriving at [Pudong International Airport]() you have three options to reach the hotel:

 * Take the Maglev Train (up to 430 km/h).
 Arriving at Longyang Road you will then take a taxi (maybe 10 minutes) to the hotel.
 * Take a taxi from the airport.
-Be sure not to follow anybody offering you "taxi"  service (this would be an expensive limousine server) but to go to the marked taxi waiting area just otside the arrival hall.
+Be sure not to follow anybody offering you "taxi"  service (this would be an expensive limousine service) but to go to the marked taxi waiting area just otside the arrival hall.
 * Take the subway line number 2 to Zhangjiang High Technology Park station.